-The Council has transactions with a Construction Company that carries out work on Council owned properties.
+The Council has transactions with a construction company that carries out work on Council owned properties.
 A Member of the Senior Leadership Team of the Council declared that a relative is a director of the company.
-The value of these transactions amounted to payments of £2,534k (£3,096k in 2021/22), of which £38k was outstanding at year end (£176k in 2021/22), and receipts of £5k (nil in 2021/22), of which £4k was outstanding at year end (nil in 2021/22).
+The value of these transactions amounted to payments of £2,561k (£2,534k in 2022/23), of which £22k was outstanding at year end (£38k in 2022/23), with no receipts. (£5k in 2022/23 of which £4k was outstanding at year end).
 The Officer did not take part in any discussion, decision or administration relating to the services.

 The Council has transactions with Cardiff & Vale University Health Board.
-A Member of the Senior Leadership Team of the Council declared that a relative is the Executive Director of Public Health.
-The value of these transactions amounted to payments of £616k (£494k in 2021/22), of which £60k was outstanding at year end (£108k in 2021/22), and receipts of £7k (£106k in 2021/22), of which £7k was outstanding at year end (£106k in 2021/22).
+A Member of the Senior Leadership Team of the Council declared that a relative was the Executive Director of Public Health during the 2023/24 financial year.
+The value of these transactions amounted to payments of £528k (£616k in 2022/23), of which £39k was outstanding at year end (£60k in 2022/23).
+There were no receipts (£7k in 2022/23), therefore nothing outstanding at year end (£7k in 2022/23).
 The Officer did not take part in any discussion, decision or administration relating to the services.